Revitalizing food, communities, and economies in the Rocky Mountain West.

-Established in 2012 in Arizona, Grain School has evolved into an interdisciplinary collaboration between the University of Colorado Colorado Springs (UCCS) and the Rocky Mountain Seed Alliance (RMSA), with the first Grain School held at UCCS in 2016.
+Established in 2012 in Arizona, Grain School has evolved into an interdisciplinary course, inviting scientists and academics to connect with artisans of the grain chain, including farmers, millers, maltsters, brewers and bakers, chefs, educators, and writers.
 During this three-day seminar held annually, students can earn credit by taking courses in the history of land-race grains, crop breeding, nutritional and health issues, baking, fermentation and cooking, and small-scale production techniques.
 Representatives from the entire industry from growers, millers, farmers, brewers, distillers, maltsters, bakers, chefs, food service staff or personnel, college students, and gardeners, contribute as part of this great exchange of learning and teaching.

 Whole, organic and heritage grain for all

 Revitalizing local and organic food systems-and the heritage seeds that support them-is of the utmost importance for the health and prosperity of both people and the planet.

 With small grain and field trials along the Arkansas river valley, UCCS is working on a concerted effort with the Rocky Mountain Farmers Union to rebuild grain seed stock.
 Small grains contribute to farm diversification and are considered a vital part of sustainable agricultural practices when used as cover crop in rotational farming.
 Through observation and comparing a broad range of grain varieties, these field trials help identify the grains best suited for the Rocky Mountain region so farmers are set up for success.
 Because the grain chain involves many professions, and thus, has the potential to unlock economic potential, grain trial yields also need to be tested in milling, baking, cooking, and brewing to consider their variable qualities and flavor profiles.